 - Travel – you will almost certainly need to travel to some degree, whether to offices around the country or even around the world.
 Some barristers may need to travel to courts around the country on a regular or daily basis.

 - Money – commercial areas of law, both as a solicitor and a barrister, tend to pay the fat pay packets that many associate with lawyers.
 As a general rule, the larger the firm or chambers, the more you are likely to be paid.
 High street firms and smaller legal aid funded employers are likely to pay much less.
-Find out more about the salary you're likely to earn as a solicitor here.

 - Rent – City lawyers tend to live as close as they can to work and living costs are exceptionally high in and around the City of London.
 Living further away from the City can mean lower rent, but also means higher commuting costs.
 Working outside London can mean cheaper living costs and commutes.